-Checking out Chinatown Chinese New Year light-up 2019.
-The Year of the Dog is about to be here!
+Checking out Chinatown Chinese New Year light-up 2018.
+The Year of the Dog is at our doorsteps!

 It’s that most wonderful time of the year, as the song goes.
 In the case of Singapore and at this time of the year, this wouldn’t be Santa Claus and adorable reindeers, but Cai Shen and auspicious golden animals.

 Yup!
-In three weeks’ time, a matter of days really, a brand new Year of the Dog would upon us!
+In three weeks, a matter of days really, a brand new Year of the Dog would upon us!

 *woof!* *woof woof!!*

-That’s me being silly.
-Here are pictures from my requisite excursion to Chinatown and the yearly Chinese New Year festive market!
-Like last year, I did these on a weekday so as to avoid the worst of the crowds.
-If you’re using my pictures to estimate human traffic … it should be obvious enough.
+Like last year, I went on a weekday to avoid the worst of the crowds.
+If you’re using my pictures to estimate human traffic, well, take heed.
 It felt like a weekend.
 But it was actually Monday!

 At Chinatown Point